stellagiatsou/stellagiatsou/README.md

 - 🌱 Manual Tester and Bug Tracking individual

-- ⚡ Experienced as a Junior Frontend Developer using HTML, CSS, Vanilla JavaScript, Bootstrap & Figma
+- ⚡ Experienced as a Junior Frontend Developer too

 - :pushpin: Based in Athens, Greece